 One of the most important duties of the Post Representative is to act as a conduit for communications between members at post and AFSA headquarters in Washington.
 It is important that people in the field be able to stay current with activities which may affect their conditions of employment, and it is equally important that the AFSA governing board and staff be made aware of the needs and concerns of all Foreign Service employees.

-Communications from Washington may arrive via the AFSANET listserve; in the AFSA News section of The Foreign Service Journal; and through letters, telephone, fax or individual emails.
+Communications from Washington may arrive via AFSANET messages; in the AFSA News section of The Foreign Service Journal; and through letters, telephone, fax or individual emails.
 Unless the message specifies otherwise, we encourage the Post Rep to distribute the information as widely as possible among Foreign Service people at post.

 Following guidance from L/Ethics, two types of AFSA items should not be forwarded to colleagues at post: CFC solicitations, and any communication that violates the Hatch Act or the Anti-Lobbying Act.
 Regarding the latter, you may send such items while not on official duty, as you would not be using government time, and your forwarding of such a message is strictly informational and part of your duties as the AFSA post representative.